avallbona/avallbona.github.io/content/manytomanyfields-with-a-through-model.md

-Many times I found myself, many collegues and some [other people][stackoverflow] struggling when working with **ManyToManyFields** and trying to serialize the relation with a **Through** Model.<!--more-->
+Many times I found myself, many collegues and some [other people][stackoverflow] struggling when working with **ManyToManyFields** and trying to serialize the relation with a **through** Model.<!--more-->

-I think the official documentation of the amazing [django-rest-framework][django-rest-framework] does not provide a clear example on how to do it (may be it's a to specific use case).
+I think the official documentation of the amazing [django-rest-framework][django-rest-framework] does not provide a clear example on how to do it (may be it's a too specific use case).
 So I decided to leave here, as a reminder to myself and to anybody else, a small clarifitacion on how it works.

 Example, given the following models: